jfjensen/CarSim/README.md

 ### Randomizing the brightness

 This is not needed to keep the car on Track 1.
 Yet, for Track 2 it is necessary.
-On this track there are many shadows where obviously the brightness is less than on the sunny parts. creating random brightness changes (needed for track 2)
+On this track there are many shadows where obviously the brightness is less than on the sunny parts.

+In the images below, we can see the original on top.
+The bottom two have random brightness changes.

 ![Brightness unchanged](images/brightness_original.png)